-Setting fitness goals is one of your most essential yet underrated training accessories.
-Fitness goals make your training more focused, keep you motivated and can make it easier to track your progress.
+But setting fitness goals can be one of your most essential training accessories in 2021.
+Fitness goals make your workouts more focused, keep you motivated and can make it easier to track your progress.
 Without them, you can find yourself aimlessly drifting through a series of generic, half-hearted, paint-by-numbers workouts.
-But setting fitness goals is also an artform, which is why we’ve written a guide to one of the most unheralded fitness accessories.
+Make those resolutions a reality with our guide to setting fitness goals you'll actually stick to.

 WHAT IS A FITNESS GOAL?